 You can track a student's progress towards her degree by viewing her degree audit.
 By adding course groups to your degrees, you can use the degree audit to track how she's faring with your degree course requirements.

-Course groups serve three purposes:
+Course groups serve a variety of purposes:

 - They define course requirements for your degrees and specializations.